 If you want to buy and sell Denby for profit – don’t fall in love with it.
 From my haul, I fell for the Gypsy part-tea service aka the only set capable of returning me a decent profit.
 I’ll also be keeping the Potter’s Wheel jug (it suits my interior decor) and the two ink bottles (ditto).

 What can I take from this?
-If you are going to buy Denby to flip it – try to buy for the right pieces for the right price.
-To do this, review the most recent ‘sold’ prices on eBay and check the active listings – do the same/similar items for sale vastly out-weigh those which have been sold?
+If you are going to buy Denby to flip it – try to buy for the right pieces for the right price – the Imperial Blue mug and saucer and the gravy boat were just too expensive to re-sell.
+To find out accurate re-sale prices, have a look at the recent ‘sold’ prices on eBay.
+Also, check the active listings – if there’s a lot of something for sale and hardly any sold; it doesn’t bode well for flipping.

 And always check condition – even in a charity shop.
 Tap a ceramic with your fingernail; a dull sound means it’s probably cracked.
 If you are searching for ‘Denby’ on sites like eBay be sure to check under the mistaken but common autocorrect of ‘Denny’ as it could just mean you’ll nab a bargain (fewer people will have seen it – thanks again to Mat for this tip).
 And if you are looking in the charity shops, try to avoid ones in fancy places…these shops are great if you’re truffling for designer clothes etc but not so good for everyday items like Denby teapots which may also be listed at a fancier price point.